Edu0ff/Memory-Game-HaB/README.md

 # Memory Card Game Project

 Now that we learned the basics to frontend developing, we started this first project to put our knowledge in practice.
 This is our card matching game with 4 different themes, one for each member of the group.
+If you would like to play, just click [here](https://memorygamehab.netlify.app/)!

 ## Features ⚒️
 4 Themes : **Animal Crossing** 🐼